HollisChen/NoteSharing/Neuroscience and AI/G.R.Yang PhD Thesis Reading Notes.md

 Note: Interneurons are a broad class of neurons found throughout the central nervous system that play a crucial role in regulating and integrating neural activity within local circuits.
 Cortical interneurons are a subset of interneurons specifically found in the cerebral cortex.

-The following three interneurons are all cortical interneurons.
+The following three interneurons are all cortical interneurons (*cortical interneurons, as a first-order approximation, can be classified into **three largely non-overlapping groups**: cells expressing parvalbumin (PV), somatostatin (SOM or SST), and the serotonin receptor 5HT3a (5HT3aR)*).

-- Parvalbumin (PV) interneurons: PV-expressing interneurons are a subpopulation of GABAergic (inhibitory) interneurons that are characterized by their expression of the calcium-binding protein parvalbumin. **They are known for their fast-spiking properties and primarily target the cell bodies and proximal dendrites (somatic areas) of excitatory neurons, providing strong inhibitory control over their output**.
+- Parvalbumin (PV) interneurons: PV-expressing interneurons are a subpopulation of GABAergic (inhibitory) interneurons that are characterized by their expression of the calcium-binding protein parvalbumin. **They are known for their fast-spiking properties and primarily target the cell bodies and proximal dendrites (somatic areas) of excitatory neurons, providing strong inhibitory control over their output** (**PV-expressing interneurons specifically target the perisomatic area of pyramidal neurons**).
 PV interneurons are involved in various functions, such as regulating the critical period for plasticity, controlling the timing of neural activity, and shaping the selectivity of sensory responses.

+  Note: Somatic areas (same as soma) refer to the cell body (soma), so accurately speaking PV neurons target perisomatic area, which refers to the soma (cell body) of the neuron as well as the region immediately surrounding the cell body (soma) of the neuron,  including the initial segment of the axon and the proximal dendrites that are close to the soma and proximal dendrites.
+Say more clearly: the perisomatic area comprises the cell body, proximal dendrites and the axon initial segment.

 - Somatostatin (SOM or SST) interneurons: SST-expressing interneurons are another subpopulation of GABAergic interneurons that express the neuropeptide somatostatin.
 These interneurons generally **have slower firing rates than PV interneurons and target the distal dendrites of excitatory neurons, modulating the integration of excitatory inputs**.
 SST interneurons are involved in regulating the strength of synaptic connections, controlling the gain of neural responses, and mediating cross-modal interactions.

-- 5HT3a receptor-expressing interneurons: These GABAergic interneurons express the serotonin receptor 5HT3a (5HT3aR).
+- 5HT3a receptor-expressing interneurons (5HT3aR-expressing interneurons): These GABAergic interneurons express the serotonin receptor 5HT3a (5HT3aR).
 They represent a diverse group of interneurons with various morphological and functional properties.
-One subpopulation of 5HT3aR-expressing interneurons are the vasoactive intestinal peptide (VIP)-expressing interneurons, which target other inhibitory interneurons and can disinhibit the activity of excitatory neurons.
+One subpopulation of 5HT3aR-expressing interneurons are the **vasoactive intestinal peptide (VIP)-expressing interneurons** **(VIP neurons)**, which **target other inhibitory interneurons (such as SST neurons) and can disinhibit the activity of excitatory neurons** (**disinhibition**).
 This subpopulation plays a role in attention, sensory gating, and cortical state transitions.

-These interneuron subtypes are critical for maintaining the balance and proper functioning of neural circuits, and their dysfunction has been implicated in various neurological and psychiatric disorders, such as epilepsy, autism, and schizophrenia.
+  Note: VIP was initially discovered in the intestines, which is why it has "intestinal" in its name, but it is also present in the central and peripheral nervous systems.
+Note: VIP and 5HT3a (serotonin receptor 5HT3a) are different types of molecules: VIP is a neuropeptide that acts as a neurotransmitter and neuromodulator.
+In contrast, 5HT3a is a receptor protein that binds to serotonin, a different neurotransmitter.
+In this case, the VIP neurons are a specific group of interneurons that both express the serotonin receptor 5HT3a and produce VIP.

+  Note: VIP interneurons primarily (specifically) target and inhibit SOM (SST) interneurons, which leads to disinhibition of pyramidal neurons.
+While their main targets are indeed SST interneurons, VIP interneurons can also target other inhibitory interneurons, such as PV neurons, in some cases.
+However, the preference for targeting SST interneurons is a defining characteristic of VIP interneurons.

+Note: VIP (vasoactive intestinal peptide) is a neuropeptide that can function as a neurotransmitter, but PV (parvalbumin) and SST (somatostatin) are proteins that serve as markers for specific types of interneurons.
+They are all proteins or peptides that serve as molecular markers to identify and classify specific subpopulations of neurons.
+However, these neurons do release neurotransmitters, such as GABA for PV neurons, but the markers themselves usually are not neurotransmitters (here only VIP can be a neurotransmitter).

+Note: PV, SST, and VIP neurons are classified based on the specific proteins or peptides they release.
+PV neurons release parvalbumin, SST neurons release somatostatin, and VIP neurons release vasoactive intestinal peptide.
+However, 5HT3aR-expressing interneurons are classified based on the expression of 5HT3a receptors on their cell membrane, rather than releasing a specific neurotransmitter.
+These 5HT3a receptors can bind to serotonin, and their presence helps to define this particular group of interneurons.

 Note: "GABAergic" (/ˌɡæbəˈɜrʤɪk/) refers to neurons or synapses that use gamma-aminobutyric acid (GABA, /ˈɡæbə/) as their primary neurotransmitter.
 GABAergic interneurons are a diverse group of inhibitory neurons found throughout the brain.
 GABAergic interneurons are a diverse group of inhibitory neurons found throughout the brain.